These Eyes was co-written by the group’s lead guitarist Randy Bachman and lead singer Burton Cummings.

-The song was included on the band’s 1969 album Wheatfield Soul in December 1968; however, the song was first released as a single in Canada, where it reached #7 on the charts and helped the band earn a U.S. distribution deal with RCA Records.
+The song was included on the band’s 1969 album Wheatfield Soul in December 1968; however, it was first released as a single in Canada, where it reached the seventh spot on the charts and helped the band earn a U.S. distribution deal with RCA Records.

 2013 GUESS WHO STAMP

 In 2013, Canada Post featured The Guess Who on 63-cent Permanent stamp (Scott #2659) printed by the Lowe-Martin Group on Tullis Russell coated paper.

 Designed by Louis Gagnon, of Montréal’s Paprika, and with calligraphy by Tan Chao Chang, The Guess Who stamp depicts the band’s logo and the word “CANADA” to the bottom-left.

-Official first-day covers were cancelled in Winnipeg, Man. (the Guess Who); Toronto, Ont.
+Official first-day covers were also serviced with cancellations from Winnipeg, Man. (the Guess Who); Toronto, Ont.
 (Rush); Kingston, Ont. (the Tragically Hip); and Montréal, Que.
 (Beau Dommage).